ericeilertson/shortform_report/README.md

 * `methodology`: The test methodology.
 Usually a short string like 'whitebox' or 'blackbox'.
 * `completion_date`: When the security audit completed, in the YYYY-MM-DD format.
 * `report_version`: Version of the report created by the SRP.
 * `cvss_version`: Version of CVSS used to calculate scores for each issue.
-Recommend CVSS "3.1"
+At present, we recommend CVSS version "3.1"

 ### `issues` list